varshith257/telemetry/docs/event-schema-docs.md

         "text",
         "createdAt"
     ],
-    "description": "When user sends a message"
+    "description": "When user sends a message (send phoneNumber also)" }
-}
 ```
 ### messageReceived